rmlrkh/Active-Directory-InstallationGuide/README.md

 ![Active Directory Users and Computers](images/14.png)

 There are better and more efficient ways to add objects in Active Directory.
-You can learn more about in my `Active Directory: Object Manipulation Guide` here.
 However, as this is a tutorial we can create a new user 'helpdesk' just as an example.

 ## 5. Setting Up Client PC